 We have presented a method for reading severely blurred QR codes in images casually captured on the go with mobile devices.
-Our restoration-recognition algorithm brings cheap wearable QR scanning one step closer to enterprise-grade performance and bears great potential for practical applicability.
-Our method can help to bring the comfort, the productivity, and the new business opportunities of wearable scanning also to the professional users who are accustomed to the performance of their laser scanners.
+Our restoration-recognition algorithm brings cheap wearable barcode scanning one step closer to enterprise-grade performance and bears great potential for practical applicability.
+We hope that our method helps to bring the comfort, the productivity, and the business opportunities of wearable scanning also to the professional users who are accustomed to the performance of their laser scanners.